 9 Ways to Avoid Getting the Mute on Twitter

-- Make Sure Your Profile is Up to Date – Your Twitter profile and your favorite tweet should be current.
+Your Twitter profile and your favorite tweet should be current.
 If you profile information is old you may get the mute on Twitter or be unfollowed.
 Make sure you have a photo and not an egghead.
-Many users will not follow eggheads today.
+Hence, many users will not follow eggheads today.

-- Watch Your Language – Be careful about using foul language on Twitter.
+Be careful about using foul language on Twitter.
 People will now be able to mute those words out of their streams.
 Many people may be offended by foul language.
-They now have a tool they can use to mute this type of foul language from their Twitter stream.
+Now, they have a tool they can use to mute this type of foul language from their Twitter stream.
 IF only we could do that one on Facebook too.

-- Don’t Be Too Salesy!
 If you are always trying to sell something on Twitter users will surely mute you like I did the one here in the example.
 Remember, people don’t want to be sold to on social media.
 They are there to be entertained or to get information.

 Examples of Real Interaction on Twitter